 Provide support where needed

 Seems obvious – but there are managers who really don't care about their staff and make no effort to show interest.
-This is bad word of mouth.

 Get to know your staff.
 Find out what's happening in their lives, what motivates them, and offer your assistance and support when they need it.

 Be people-proud and committed

 You want staff to take ownership and feel proud of what they do.
 What actions do you take to ensure they feel important and passionate about the product or service your business provides?

 Some businesses have a community commitment, which creates a shared pride in what's being achieved.

 Ask staff for opinions and ideas, and listen to what they have to say.
 This will make a – this makes a huge difference and will provide an environment that's open to innovation and improvements, creating job satisfaction.

 Encourage your staff's input, ideas and feedback, as well as day-to-day feedback discussions.